 Skip to main content

-The UNC Family Medicine Residency is committed to promoting a culture that gives our residents the confidence and the cognitive and emotional space to grow, learn, and care for patients without the burden of conflicts, prejudice, or inequities experienced due to the bias or ignorance of others.
+The UNC Family Medicine Residency is committed to promoting a culture that gives our residents the confidence and the cognitive and emotional space in a safe, supportive environment.
 We have several programs and initiatives that serve to bridge gaps and reinforce relationships that will sustain and strengthen our residents as they navigate major career milestones while forging a healthy balance between personal identity and professional identity:

-• Quarterly department-wide activities to highlight issues related to diversity within the department and foster greater inclusion and team-building.
+• Quarterly department-wide activities related to building community and fostering team-building.

 • Elected class liaisons – A faculty member is elected by each class to follow that class throughout residency and serve as an extra layer of access to mentoring and support not connected to clinical or academic performance or advancement.
 Each class gets protected time to meet monthly with their faculty liaison on the first Wednesday during the hour preceding RBM.